alexdahl/oversight/README.md

 ## License

-Oversight is release under the [MIT License](http://www.opensource.org/licenses/MIT), which allows you to modify and redistribute this software freely.
+Oversight is released under the [MIT License](http://www.opensource.org/licenses/MIT), which allows you to modify and redistribute this software freely.